sanadhis/ADA-2017/project/README.md

 --------

+# Dependencies
+In order to reuse our work, there are two dependencies aside from [Conda with Python 3.6](https://www.anaconda.com/download/).
+1. Pylast
+[Pylast](https://github.com/pylast/pylast) is a Python interface to Last.fm API.
+To install via pip:
+    pip install pylast
+2. Folium
+[Folium](http://python-visualization.github.io/folium/docs-master/) is awesome library to draw maps in Python.
+To install via pip:
+    pip install folium

 # Research questions
 Our questions are decomposed into 3 blocks of questions:
 ## Question Block 1: What could make songs popular